NeoGeographyToolkit/StereoPipeline/docs/tools/jitter_solve.rst

     normalized camera quaternions, multiplied by this weight, and then squared.
 No robust threshold is used to attenuate this term.
     See also :numref:`jitter_camera`.

---translation-weight <double (default: 0.0)>
-    A higher weight will penalize more deviations from the original camera positions.
-This adds to the cost function the per-coordinate differences between initial and optimized camera positions, multiplied by this weight, and then squared.
-No robust threshold is used to attenuate this term.
-See also :numref:`jitter_camera`.

 --roll-weight <double (default: 0.0)>
     A weight to penalize the deviation of camera roll orientation as measured